defeo/aws/_tutorials/reflector.md

 ## Intermezzo: serving static files

 Using JavaScript strings and `res.send()` allowed us to dynamically generate HTML.
-However, this is not confortable for large HTML files, especially if they are purely *static* (i.e., no content is generated on the fly).
+However, this is not efficient for large HTML files, especially if they are purely *static* (i.e., no content is generated on the fly).